 The following centers, programs and projects are significant strands in the fabric of interdisciplinary energy research at Stanford.

-- Center for Automotive Research at Stanford
+- Center for Automotive Research

 - Energy Modeling Forum

 - Stanford Institute for Materials & Energy Sciences

 - Stanford Energy Corporate Affiliates

 - Steyer-Taylor Center for Energy Policy & Finance

 - Strategic Energy Alliance

 - SUNCAT Center for Interface Science & Catalysis